flutter/website/src/development/tools/devtools/memory.md

 * Charting memory usage statistics and events
 * Anaylsis to view all memory via a heap to detect memory issues and inspect objects
-* Allocations to monitor and track (stack trace) specific classes and objects when an allocation occurs
+* Allocation monitoring to track object allocations and their stack traces for selected classes.

 ## Charting memory statistics and events